 Namrata Yadav is the Head of Inclusion Strategy at Bank of America, which means she’s responsible for the entire enterprise strategy and initiatives for the multinational corporation’s work environment and culture.
 Basically, everything great about the culture at Bank of America, she’s had a hand in.
 And anything not so great, she’s probably already working on improving.
 In short, she’s an HR leader’s HR leader.

 Namrata was interviewed by the one and only Katie Clifford, who I haven’t seen in person for months.
-Hopefully, she hasn’t radically changed her look so much that I don’t recognise her.
+Hopefully, she hasn’t radically changed her look so much that I don’t recognize her.

 Now it’s time for Tangible Takeaways, where we take big ideas out for sunday brunch at the latest downtown hotspot and order vegan chilaquiles with a side of bottomless mimosas so we can just DISH the latest office gossip